NARCAN CONTINUES TO BE BENEFICAL IN SOUTHWICK – SAVE #2

 Chapter 75, Section 16: No recovery or salvage operation shall be authorized except under the expressed approval of the Police Department and under their direction and control.

 Chapter 172, Section 6: Any vehicle located or parked within the limits of any way in the Town of Southwick which is interfering with the prompt and orderly removal or plowing of snow or the removal of ice from said way may be removed or caused to be removed by the Superintendent of Streets at the sole expense of the owner of said vehicle to some convenient place, including a public garage, by means or towing or otherwise.
 Before the owner shall be permitted to remove a vehicle which has been towed or removed, he must:

 (A).
 Furnish satisfactory evidence to the Superintendent of Streets, or any other person

-other person in charge of place or public garage, of his identity and ownership.
+in-charge of place or public garage, of his identity and ownership.

 (B).
-Pay all charges for towing or removing said car and all storage
+Pay all charges for towing or removing said car and all storage charges, if any,

 (C).
 Sign a written receipt acknowledging delivery of said vehicle.